 ALL ARE WELCOME!

-Reverend William Henry Tillman, pastor from 1875-1897, who was very strong and an eloquent speaker became the second pastor of Wheat Street, following Interim Pastor Dunbar, who served for a short period.
+Reverend William Henry Tillman, Pastor from 1875-1897, was very strong and eloquent speaker and became our second Pastor following Interim Pastor Dunbar, who served for a short period.
 Under his administration, the church had prolific growth, which led to their finding a larger place, which was at the corner of Old Wheat Street and Fort Street, thus the name WHEAT STREET BAPTIST CHURCH emerged.
-During Reverend Tillman’s administration, the membership grew to one thousand.
-While pastoring, Reverend Tillman became physically weak and resigned.
+During Reverend Tillman’s administration, the membership grew to one thousand members.
+However, during his pastorate, Reverend Tillman became physically weak and resigned.
 Reverend C.T.
-Walker – Reverend Walker served as Interim Pastor from 1897-1898.
+Walker – Reverend Walker served as our second Interim Pastor from 1897-1898.

-Therefore, in 1930 He commanded a man to go to Wheat Street to see what he could do to help.
-This man was Reverend J. Raymond Henderson, the fourth pastor, who served for seven (7) years.
+Therefore, in 1930 God commanded a man to go to Wheat Street to see what he could do to help. that man was Reverend J. Raymond Henderson, our fourth pastor who served for seven (7) years.
 He saved many souls, raised eighteen thousand and five hundred dollars ($18,500.00), and cleared the church of debt.
 Reverend Henderson saw another vision and another vineyard with another flock of God and in 1937 tendered his resignation.
-Again, Wheat Street, left without a shepherd, began to search for another pastor.
+Again, Wheat Street was left without a shepherd and began to search for another pastor.